mmikowski/powercss/README.md

 # PowerCSS by Michael S. Mikowski
-This library is under development and is intended for early adopters.
-It is relatively stable and fast.
-Some features, testing, and examples have yet to be completed.
-Use with caution and check back often - the library is changing at a rapid pace.
+PowerCSS 0.5.x is **Beta** software.
+All primary features are implemented and API should change little through the official 1.x production release.
+Documentation, regression testing, promotion, and examples are being updated in coordination with the library.

 ## Use libraries, not frameworks
 This library strives to be best-in-class.
 If you are considering using